Linear stability of discrete shock profiles for systems of conservation laws: Introduction

-Let us describe more clearly the result of Theorem \ref{th:Green} conveys for $j_0\geq 0$.
-The same description can be done when $j_0<0$.
-The first term on the right hand-side using the function $S_{l}^+$ of \eqref{decompoGreen} corresponds to $d$ generalized Gaussian waves arising from the Dirac mass at $j_0$ which travel along the characteristics of the right state $u^+$.
+Let us describe more clearly what the decomposition \eqref{decompoGreen} of the temporal Green's function $\Gcc(n,j_0,j)$ conveys for $j_0\geq 0$.
+The same description can be done for $j_0<0$ as well as for the discrete derivative of the temporal Green's function using \eqref{decompoDerGreen}.
+Figure \ref{FigGreen} is a schematic representation of the decomposition \eqref{decompoGreen}.
+The first term on the right hand-side using the function $S_{l}^+$ of \eqref{decompoGreen} corresponds to $d$ generalized Gaussian waves arising from the Dirac mass at $j_0$ which travel along the characteristics of the right state $u^+$ (the blue waves in Figure \ref{FigGreen}).
 The generalized Gaussian behavior of the different waves originates from the smearing effect caused by the diffusivity condition in Hypothesis \ref{H:F} which corresponds to the introduction of artificial viscosity at the states $u^\pm$.
-Recalling that we are considering a Lax shock under Hypotheses \ref{H:Lax}, we observe the following separation of behavior: \begin{itemize} \item The first $I$ generalized Gaussian waves follow the characteristics entering the shock since $\alpha_l^+<0$ for $l\in\lc1,\ppp,I\rc$ and will reach the shock. \item The last $d-I$ generalized Gaussian waves follow the outgoing characteristics with respect to the shock since $\alpha_l^+>0$ for $l\in\lc I+1,\ppp,d\rc$ and travel towards $+\infty$. \end{itemize} When the generalized Gaussian waves following entering characteristics reach the shock, we observe that they are dispersed in three different behaviors: \begin{itemize} \item There are reflected generalized Gaussian waves along the outgoing characteristics of the state $u^+$.
-It corresponds to the second term using the function $R_{l^\prime,l}^+$ in \eqref{decompoGreen}. \item There are transmitted generalized Gaussian waves along the outgoing characteristics of the state $u^-$.
-It corresponds to the third term using the function $T_{l^\prime,l}^+$ in \eqref{decompoGreen}. \item Because of the properties of the function $E_{2\mu}$ defined by \eqref{def:H2mu_et_E2mu}, we have that the vectors $E^+_{l^\prime}(n,j_0)$ are closer to $0$ for small times $n$ and converge towards ${\lg_{l^\prime}^+}^T$ as $n$ tends towards $+\infty$.
-Thus, the last term in the decomposition \eqref{decompoGreen} could be described as the apparition of a stationary part corresponding the profile $V$ that describes the vector subspace $\ker(Id_{\ell^2}-\Lcc)$.
-Each wave activates this profile as they reach the shock. \end{itemize}
+These waves correspond to the leading order of the Green's function of the operator $\Lcc^+$ associated with the "right" state $u^+$.
+Recalling that we are considering a Lax shock under Hypothesis \ref{H:Lax}, we observe the following distinction: \begin{itemize} \item The first $I$ generalized Gaussian waves follow the characteristics incoming the shock since $\alpha_l^+<0$ for $l\in\lc1,\ppp,I\rc$ and will eventually reach the shock (located at $j=0$). \item The last $d-I$ generalized Gaussian waves follow the outgoing characteristics with respect to the shock since $\alpha_l^+>0$ for $l\in\lc I+1,\ppp,d\rc$ and travel towards $+\infty$ without interaction with the shock. \end{itemize} When the generalized Gaussian waves following incoming characteristics reach the shock location, we observe that they lead to different behaviors for three new types of waves: \begin{itemize} \item There are reflected generalized Gaussian waves along the outgoing characteristics of the state $u^+$ (i.e. the purple waves in Figure \ref{FigGreen}).
+It corresponds to the second term using the function $R_{l^\prime,l}^+$ in \eqref{decompoGreen}.
+This explains the restriction of $l\in\lc I+1,\ppp,d\rc$ which implies that $\alpha_l^+>0$. \item There are transmitted generalized Gaussian waves along the outgoing characteristics of the state $u^-$ (i.e. the green waves in Figure \ref{FigGreen}).
+It corresponds to the third term using the function $T_{l^\prime,l}^+$ in \eqref{decompoGreen}.
+This explains the restriction of $l\in\lc 1,\ppp,I-1\rc$ which implies that $\alpha_l^-<0$. \item Because of the properties of the function $E_{2\mu}$ defined by \eqref{def:H2mu_et_E2mu}, we have that the vectors $E^+_{l^\prime}(n,j_0)$ are close to $0$ for small times $n$ and converge towards ${\lg_{l^\prime}^+}^T$ as $n$ tends towards $+\infty$.
+Thus, the last term in the decomposition \eqref{decompoGreen} could be described as the progressive construction of the component of the Green's function along the vector subspace $\ker(Id_{\ell^2}-\Lcc)$ (i.e. the red wave in Figure \ref{FigGreen}).
+Each wave with speed $\alpha_{l^\prime}^+$ activates part of this profile as they reach the shock.
+Since $V$ is an eigenvector of $\Lcc$ for the eigenvalue $1$, this part of the Green's function does not decay as $n$ tends towards $+\infty$. \end{itemize}